7 tips to jumpstart your social strategy.

 Start testing with a few hundred dollars to see what kind of traction you’re getting.
 Add more or scale back until you get closer to meeting your KPIs.
 You may also experiment with your posting frequency on different channels.
 For example, your customers may like seeing multiple posts on Instagram or Twitter, where they check in multiple times a day, but not as many on Facebook, where they might only check in once a day.
 Your business’s ideal posting frequency will be unique to your customers, so be sure to monitor how it impacts results.

 As you learn more about your audience, you’ll begin to understand what kinds of content appeals most to them.
 For example, does content that builds awareness perform better than content designed to push sales?
 You may find that a mix of content works best, so experiment.
 Develop content that tells your story or provides advice or inspiration, then develop content that showcases specific products or promotions.
-Combined, you’ll be able to position your business as a trusted resource your customers will want to follow long after the holiday season.
+Combined, you'll be able to position your business as a trusted resource your customers will want to follow long after their first interaction.

 So, remember to include mobile in your social marketing strategy and to ensure your website and emails are optimized to be easily read and navigated by mobile customers.